mudasobwa/mudasobwa.github.io/_posts/2022-04-02-finitomata.md

 So I took [`NimbleParsec`](https://hexdocs.pm/nimble_parsec), the great parser combinators library by [Dashbit](https://dashbit.co/) and started with _PlantUML_ parsing.
 I ensured the parsed _FSM_ consistency as: one single state, no orphan states, at least one final state.
 Also I have plans to implement a `mix` task to generate a visual representation of _FSM_ as a diagram (the respective [issue](https://github.com/am-kantox/finitomata/issues/1) is marked as _Help Wanted_ FWIW :))

 I already had the approximate architecture in my mind.
 I wanted _FSM_ to leverage `GenServer` functionality under the hood, and several callbacks for the _real_ consumer actions when the transaction gets performed.
-These callbacks were intended to allow the cosumer to concentrate on business logic only, without a necessity to deal with processes, messages and supervision trees.
+These callbacks were intended to allow the consumer to concentrate on business logic only, without a necessity to deal with processes, messages and supervision trees.
 It should have been absolutely imperative for the consumer yet fully _OTP_ under the hood.

 _Draft implementation:_ the consumer initiates a transition by calling somewhat like `transition(object, event)`, then the `GenServer` does its magic and the callback `on_transition` gets called.
 From inside this callback, the consumer implements the business logic and returns the result (the next state to move the _FSM_ to.)
 Soon I figured out we need also `on_failure` and `on_terminate` callbacks to allow easy handling of errors and to perform a final cleanup respectively.